wenhaowuuu/wenhaowuuu.github.io/_posts/2023-01-01-city_summary_data_pipeline.md

 toc_sticky: true
 ---

 This post shows an examples of an automated workflow from data processing, analysis and visualization that focuses on inspecting the current status of the City of Oakland, California, USA.
 The author developed a python script within Jupyter Notebook that gathers the data from publicly accessible API data points and generates interactive visualizations including tables, charts, and maps with [Plotly](https://plotly.com/) and [Folium](https://github.com/python-visualization/folium).
-This brief report demonstrates the potential benefits this workflow brings about at scale and some of the key insights the analysis unveils regarding urban planning and policy making.
+This brief report firstly demonstrates the potential benefits this workflow brings about at scale and some of the key insights the analysis unveils regarding urban planning and policy making.
+Then, it introduces the major components of the developed Python Script.

 # The Quick Snapshot of a City
 ## Where is the City of Oakland?